-1. Introduction
+1 Introduction

-Computing Grids gather large-scale distributed and heterogeneous resources, and make them available to large communities of users [7].
-Such platforms enable large applications from various scientific fields to be deployed on large numbers of resources.
-These applications come from domains such as high-energy physics [4], bioinformatics [12], medical image processing [10], etc. Distributing an application on such a platform is a complex duty.
+Computing Grids gather large-scale distributed and heterogeneous resources, and make them available to large communities of users [18].
+Such Grids enable large applications from various scientific fields to be deployed on large numbers of resources.
+These applications come from domains such as high-energy physics [11], bioinformatics [29], medical image processing [22], etc. Distributing an application on such a platform is an increasingly complex duty.
 As far as performance is concerned, we have to take into account the computing requirements of each task, the communication volume of each data transfer, as well as the platform heterogeneity: the processing resources are intrinsically heterogeneous, and run different systems and middlewares; the communication links are heterogeneous as well, due to their various bandwidths and congestion status.
 In this paper, we investigate the problem of mapping an application onto the computing platform.
 We are both interesting in optimizing the performance of the mapping (that is, process the data as fast as possible), and to keep the deployment simple, so that we do not have to deploy complex control softwares on a large number of machines.

 Applications are usually described by a (directed) graph of tasks, what is usually called a workflow in the Grid literature.
 The nodes of this graph represent the computing tasks, while the edges between nodes stand for the dependences between these tasks, which are usually materialized by files: a task produces a file which is necessary for the processing of some other task.

 In this paper we consider Grid jobs involving a large collection of input data sets that must all be processed by the same application.
 In other words, the Grid jobs we consider are made of the same workflow applied to a large collection of different input data sets.
 We can evenly consider that we have a large number of instances of the same task graph to schedule.
+Such a situation arises when the same computation must be performed on independent data [28], independent parameter sets [32], or independent models [26].
+A classical example lies in image processing: the data set is a large number of input images, and all images have to be processed the same way, for example by using several consecutive filters and encoders.

-Such a situation arises when the same computation must be performed on independent data, independent parameter sets, or independent models.
-We thus concentrate on how to map several instances of a same workflow onto a computing platform, that is, on how to decide on which resource a task has to be processed, and on which route a file has to be transfered, if we assume that we have some control on the routing mechanism.
+In this paper, we concentrate on how to map several instances of a same workflow onto a computing platform, that is, on how to decide on which resource a task has to be processed, and on which route a file has to be transfered, if we assume that we have some control on the routing mechanism.
 We will study several scenarios, with different routing policies.

-We start by motivating our problem (Section 2), then we formally define it (Section 3) and describe our solutions (Section 4).
-Finally, we assess the quality of these solutions through simulations (Section 5) and conclude (Section 6).
-Due to lack of space, we refer the interested reader to the companion research report [9] for a comprehensive review of related work.
+We start by motivating our problem (Section 2).
+Then we formally define our problem (Section 4) and describe our solution (Section 5).
+Finally, we assess the quality of these solutions through simulations (Section 6) and conclude (Section 7).

-2. Problem motivation
+2 Problem motivation